 If you are interested, the National Archives has quite a bit of information on a web page entitled Japanese Relocation and Internment During World War II.
 There also is an abundance of online and other resources if you happen to have ancestors or relatives who were imprisoned or were employed at the camps.
 Another great source is the Densho Digital Archive.
 It has newspapers online, a large variety of documents and photos, and life stories and many family collections are available.
 This site is a gold mine.

-If you are a frequent reader of this website, you know that its main focus is historic newspaper research.
+If you are a frequent reader of this website, you know that its main focus is historical newspaper research.
 What has that to do with the Internment Camps you ask?
 Well, guess what – the camps had a daily or weekly newspaper!
 And there was tons of info about the internees as well as those employed.
 It was used as a means to disseminate information and also a way for the residents to share information about events, hobbies, sports, etc.

 Here are the main links to the newspapers published at each of the ten camps (from the Densho Archives), which were in Arizona, Arkansas, California, Colorado, Idaho, Utah, and Wyoming: